mcginav/Election_Analysis/README.md

  Diana DeGette,
  Raymon Anthony Doane,
  - The candidate results were:
- -Charles Casper Stockholm received 23% of the vote and 85,213 number of votes -Diana DeGette received 73.8% of the vote and 272,892 number of votes -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes -The winner of the election was:
+ -Charles Casper Stockholm received 23% of the vote and 85,213 number of votes.
+ -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+ -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+-The winner of the election was:
-Diana DeGette, who received 73.8% of the vote and 272,892 number of votes
+Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
 The election commission has requested some additional data to complete the audit: